MicrosoftDocs/connected-spaces/articles/ase-connect.md

     ![Port 2 highlighted in Compute screen](media/ase-compute-port-2.PNG "Port 2 highlighted in Compute screen")

     b.
 On the right side of the screen, under **Enabled for compute**, select **Yes**.

-    ![Apply command in Compute screen](media/ase-compute-apply.PNG "Apply command in Compute screen")

     c.
-In the **Kubernetes node IPs** field, assign static IP addresses for the compute virtual machine (VM) on the device.
+In the **Network settings (Port 2)** screen, in **Kubernetes node IPs** field, assign static IP addresses for the compute virtual machine (VM) on the device.
 For a 4-node device, a contiguous range of a minimum of five IPV4 addresses (or more) are provided for the compute VM using the start and ending IP addresses.
 For a 1-node device, provide a minimum of two contiguous IPV4 addresses.

+    ![Apply command in Compute screen](media/ase-compute-apply.PNG "Apply command in Compute screen")

     > [!NOTE]
     > Make sure that the IP addresses are available.
 If the compute VMs have to compete for an IP address, you'll get an error due to the inconsistent connection.